Journeyman Wireman

 Is this really free?

 Yes.
 The 50-question PDF on signup is free — no credit card.
-The full Texas product is a one-time $99 purchase with lifetime access.
+The full Texas product is a one-time $99 purchase backed by a 30-day money-back guarantee — full access to the NEC 2023 question database.
 No subscription, no auto-renewal.

 What happens when TDLR moves to NEC 2026?

 TDLR's Journeyman exam transitions to NEC 2026 on September 1, 2026.
-The product launches NEC 2023-aligned (matching what TDLR tests today) and gets a free NEC 2026 update before then.
+The product is NEC 2023-aligned today (matching what TDLR tests) and gets a free NEC 2026 update before then.
 One $99 purchase covers both editions — and any future NEC update too.
 Mike Holt and Tom Henry will sell you new books each cycle; we won't.

 Are these the actual TDLR exam questions?